nate-strauser/meteor-cookbook/date-time-moment/recipe.md

 A follow on activity here could be a performance evaluation of numerical offsets versus Date objects.
 Offsets do have some storage and bandwidth advantages, which in certain applications may balance well against the burden of parsing.

-#### What about storing as a string?

-It's also quite possible to store a date as a string, either a string of the date object or the offset/timestamp.
-Strings don't give you any worthwhile benefit over a date or number, but do provide several disadvantages to utilization and performance, thus storing as a string is not recommended.
-Also, depending on exactly what the format of the string is, you may not meet criteria #1 (eg "Wed May 14 2014 14:03:28" has no timezone and thus is ambiguous)

 ### How can you ensure your dates are accurate, consistent, and not manipulated?